DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: Introduction

 Our contributions are summarized as follows: (1) We establish and deploy the first autonomous travel planning agent, offering new paradigm to advance existing TP studies.
 (2) We propose the first end-to-end agentic RL framework tailored to travel domain, which allows the training of TP agent under a roboust sandbox environment, reliable reward service and periodical experience replay strategy.
-(3) Extensive experiments on online and offline data validate the effectiveness of proposed framework and uncover its exceptional performance across traval planning tasks.
+(3) Extensive online and offline test validate the effectiveness of proposed framework and uncover its exceptional performance across travel planning tasks.